Halfway Across the Galaxy and Turn Left: Television series

 The story was made into a television series.
 Although made in 1992, it was not broadcast until 1994–1995.
-It was very popular in Australia and aired on CITV and TCC in the UK, as well as in other parts of Europe.
+It was very popular in Australia and aired on Children's Independent Television (CITV) and The Children's Channel (TCC) in the UK, as well as in other parts of Europe.
 The series is not available on DVD, though in the early 1990s several episodes were released on VHS in the United Kingdom.

 The TV show had 28 episodes, split into 2 story arcs.
 The first story arc stayed close to the novel, the second arc had new stories written, some of which would end up incorporated into the sequel novel, Turn Right for Zyrgon.

 The entire series was filmed in Melbourne, Australia.
 Zyrgon, and the family home interior were shot on the Crawford Productions sound-stage.
 The town of Bellwood was shot in Williamstown.
 The family home exterior is located in Surrey Hills.
 The props for the space raft and other sets were kept in the Crawford Productions lot for a couple of years following production, however, they were eventually dismantled and destroyed.

 The series was repeated in the UK between 2007 and 2008 on CITV, a digital children's channel.
 A 70-minute compilation movie of the first three episodes has been aired on WIN Television as part of their Christmas Day programming.

 The series has been released in Germany as Quer Durch die Galaxie und dann Links on DVD, however according to Amazon the only language option provided is German.